edaviles/spark3hol/Lab AKS.md

     --extension-type Microsoft.AzureDefender.Kubernetes \
     --configuration-settings logAnalyticsWorkspaceResourceID=$logAnalyticsWorkspaceId

-    # Test create an alert by creating a new pod
+    # Test create an alert by creating a new pod.
+This usually takes upto 30 min to show up in the Security Center.
     kubectl get pods --namespace=asc-alerttest-662jfi039n

 ## Deploy the App service Kubernetes Environment